aromartins/GlassCeiling/README.md

 ## Participation Guidelines

-This project adheres to a [code of conduct] (CODE_OF_CONDUCT.md).
+This project adheres to a <a href='https://github.com/voxverus/GlassCeiling/blob/master/CODE_OF_CONDUCT.md'>code of conduct</a>.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to @_aromartins (DM).

 ## Thank you!